sonal281/Zepto-SQL-Project/README.md

 ## 📌 Project Overview

 This project focuses on analyzing Zepto product and inventory data using SQL.
-The objective of the project is to perform data exploration, cleaning, and business analysis to generate meaningful insights related to pricing, discounts, inventory, and product categories.
+The objective of the project is to perform data exploration, data cleaning, and business analysis to generate meaningful insights related to pricing, discounts, inventory, and product categories.

-The project demonstrates practical SQL skills commonly used in Data Analyst roles.
+This project demonstrates practical SQL skills commonly used in Data Analyst roles.

+---

 ## 🛠️ Tools & Technologies Used